BDP25/grimoire/README.md

-│ flush     Flush the whole vectorstore                                       │ │ init      Initialize a new grimoire project                                 │ │ sync      Sync the grimoire project with existing configuration             │ │ update    Update the grimoire sources with the latest dependencies          │ │ verify    Verify the configuration of the project                           │ ╰─────────────────────────────────────────────────────────────────────────────╯
+│ flush     Flush the whole vectorstore                                       │ │ init      Initialize a new grimoire project                                 │ │ sync      Sync the grimoire project with existing configuration             │ │ verify    Verify the configuration of the project                           │ ╰─────────────────────────────────────────────────────────────────────────────╯
 ```